holly-cummins/hallucination-generator/README.md

 How well this works depends a lot on the models used.
 Local models are more prone to hallucinate.
 Useful list of models: https://ollama.com/library

+## A demo flow

+For a demo,

+1. Run `./demo-prep/demo-prep` to make the guardrails operate conventionally
+2. Show that questions mostly generate truth, or that when they don't, the guardrail blocks the incorrect answer.
+3. Reverse the polarity